Phase Transition of Degeneracy in Minor-Closed Families: Concluding remarks

 It is also interesting to study other global properties, where some natural algorithms are NP-hard even on some proper minor-closed families, such as the set of planar graphs.

-\paragraph{Acknowledgement} The authors would like to thank Pasin Manurangsi for bringing up the question for $3$-colorable in planar graphs to the second author; and Jacob Fox, Sivakanth Gopi, and Ilya Razenshteyn for helpful discussions.
+\paragraph{Acknowledgement} The authors would like to thank Pasin Manurangsi for bringing up the question for $3$-colorability in planar graphs to the second author, thank Jacob Fox, Sivakanth Gopi, and Ilya Razenshteyn for helpful discussions, and thank the anonymous referee for careful reading and comments.